 This new course will introduce aviation resources available for Nebraska wildland firefighting operations.
 Topics will include: Single Engine Air Tanker (SEAT) models and capacities, water vs. gel vs. foam vs. retardant – which should you request?, SEAT ordering procedures, tactical use of aviation assets, communication and feedback, SEAT base locations, set up and how they operate (including mobile bases) and a day in the life of a SEAT base manager.
 Offered upon request.
 Length: 4-12 hours.

 Fire(wise) on the Acreage

-This course is primarily aimed at landowners wishing to gain information on the safe use of prescribed fire as a land management tool.
+This course is aimed at volunteers fire departments wishing to gain information on the safe use of prescribed fire as a land management tool.
 Topics discussed include: a review of Nebraska state statutes that deal with prescribed fire; factors that affect fire behavior; prescribed fire safety practices; items to be considered in planning a burn; equipment used in the ignition and suppression of fire; and firing strategies and tactics.
 This is not a certification course.
 Offered upon request.
 Length: 6-8 hours.

 Intuitive decision making is a vital wildland firefighting skill gained primarily through experience.
 This class will give firefighters an opportunity to practice decision making and communicating that decision to others through the use of sand table scenarios.
 Participants will also learn tips for developing local sand table scenarios, including plans to build a sand table for in-house training.
-Offered upon request and at Les Lukert Winter Fire School.
+Offered upon request.
 Length varies.

 S-130 Firefighter Training